damianlago/OpenDataMarket/README.md

 # OpenDataMarket

-This dashboard represents in the form of graphs, data obtained in real time from a rest Api.
+This dashboard represents in the form of graphs, data obtained from a rest Api.

 ## Getting started
 This will launch the website in your localhost server.